 Related terms: cardiac cath, heart cath, cath lab, angiography, arteriography

-Cardiac catheterization is a method doctors use to perform many tests and procedures available for diagnosing and treating coronary artery disease.
-Cardiac catheterization is used with other tests such as angiography, arteriography, and electrophysiology studies (EPS).
+Cardiac catheterization is a method doctors use to perform many tests and procedures for diagnosing and treating coronary artery disease.
+Cardiac catheterization is used for diagnostic tests such as angiography, arteriography, and electrophysiology studies (EPS).

 How does it work?